Kinoma/SourceDocumentation/kinoma_documentation_template.md

 [Object is sealed.]

-The **Object Description** section is currently used only for the application, DOM, and shell objects.
-The rest of the section is the same as for **Prototype Description**, later, but without the `.prototype`.
+The "Object Description" ssection is currently used only for the application, DOM, and shell objects.
+The rest of the section is the same as for "[Prototype Description](#Prototype-Description)," later, but without the `.prototype`.

 #####Constructor Description
 `Object-name(param1, param2)`